Ancaster Village is one of the most unique districts in Canada…

 34. Phillipo House

 Phillipo House was built about 1840.
 John Phillipo was a stone mason and village constable.
-It was later a barber shop and is currently HANLEY’S EYEWEAR BOUTIQUE and EUPHORIA AESTHETICS.
+It was later a barber shop.

 35. Old Union Hotel